Cyril J. Bergtheil: 1987–1903

-1904-1964
+1904–1964

-Bergtheil collaborated with other scientists in India, joining I.H.
-Burkill along the Hooker trail in the eastern Himalayas during which he became interested in the distribution of earthworms.
-He collected across altitude gradients and worked on these specimens with Michaelsen, who named a species Megascolides bergtheili after him.
+Bergtheil collaborated with other scientists in India, joining I. H. Burkill along the Hooker trail in the eastern Himalayas during which he became interested in the distribution of earthworms.
+He collected across altitude gradients and worked on these specimens with Wilhelm Michaelsen, who named a species Megascolides bergtheili after him.
 The family changed from their German-Jewish surname around 1916 to Berkeley due to the World War and public suspicion around those with German names or connections.
 Berkeley began to work on polychaetes in collaboration with his wife.
-Around 1916-17 he taught bacteriology at the University of British Columbia while his wife taught zoology.
+Around 1916–17 he taught bacteriology at the University of British Columbia while his wife taught zoology.
 They visited the Nanaimo field station in 1917.
 Berkeley also worked on acetone production from kelp for Hercules Powder Company in San Diego.
 In 1919 the family moved to live in Nanaimo and Cyril worked as an assistant curator at the station.
 Together the Berkeleys authored nearly 34 papers between 1932 and 1964.